AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 A subprogram is considered as not propagating an exception if:

-*
-  its body has an exception handler with ``others`` exception choice;
+* its body has an exception handler with ``others`` exception choice;

-*
-  no exception handler in the body contains a raise statement nor a call to ``Ada.Exception.Raise_Exception`` or ``Ada.Exception.Reraise_Occurrence``.
+* no exception handler in the body contains a raise statement nor a call to ``Ada.Exception.Raise_Exception`` or ``Ada.Exception.Reraise_Occurrence``.

-This rule has no parameters.

 .. rubric:: Example